edcsu/covid-web-app/README.md

 ### Backend API

-The API used to get the information is [NOVELCovid19API](https://corona.lmao.ninja/docs/) version.
+The API used to get the information is [NOVELCovid19API](https://corona.lmao.ninja/docs/).
-A big thanks to the maintainers for the hardwork put in to provide constantly updated official data
+A big thanks to the maintainers for the hardwork put in to provide constantly updated official data.